Scholarship Program for WSLEA and WSRLEA Members

 As a membership service, the Association sponsors a scholarship program for WSLEA and WSRLEA members and/or their family for college classes and vocational training.
 WSLEA recognizes that investing in the future through scholarship awards will have a positive benefit to members, their family and the community.
 Up to five scholarships in the amount of $750.00 are offered annually to students throughout Washington State.

-WSLEA Scholarship Chairman Dave Wiyrick is proud to announce the following recipients of a 2017 College Scholarship Award, in the amount of $750.00:
+WSLEA Scholarship Chairman Dave Wiyrick is proud to announce that the following recipients have been awarded a 2019 College Scholarship, each in the amount of $750.00:

-Danielle Wiyrick obtained an Associates degree in Business from Spokane Falls Community College and she is attending the Institute of Extended Learning at Spokane Community College, with the goal of attaining certifications in computer training and upgrades.
-Danielle is the daughter of WSLEA Board Member Dave Wiyrick from Spokane County.
+Danielle Wiyrick obtained an Associates degree in Business from Spokane Falls Community College and she is attending the Institute of Extended Learning at Spokane Community College, with the goal of attaining a 4-year degree with certifications in computer technology.
+Danielle is the daughter of WSLEA Secretary Dave Wiyrick from Spokane County.

 For past scholarship award recipients, READ MORE.